Knife Sharpening Tips: How to Keep Your Blades Razor Sharp

 - For practical reasons, purchase the stone you will be finishing with in 1/2".

-- 1/2" polish tapes are also available for a polished edge.
+- 1/2" polish tape blanks are also available for a polished edge.

 - If you are just going to use your 1" stone, it really helps to round the edges of the stones with a diamond, sand or silicone carbide.